Dog Harnesses, Leashes, and Collars Explained

 Now that you have an understanding of the various collars, harnesses, and leashes, you can make an informed decision on which to invest in for your pup based on his/her personality, behaviors, and needs.
 Feel free to reach out to our team for questions not answered within this article.
 We are professionals and so it is part of our mission to make you a happy and content pup parent!

-Give yourself the pet parent peace of mind you deserve today!
+Give yourself the pet parent peace of mind you finally DESERVE!

 9